devops4noobs/github-actions/README.md

 secure publish and share code in organization or publicly' keeps code and packages together instead of credentials for each registry (npm.pkg.github.com, maven.pkg.github.com etc) uses GITHUB_TOKEN to provide access to github repository where workflow is defined ghcr.io/OWNER/image_name:version
+Github Packages tab : is a hosting service , a place on github where we can publish, store and share our images/artifacts and use them as dependencies in your projects.
+	- name: GHCR Login
+          uses: docker/login-action@v3
+          with:
+            registry: gchr.io
+            username: ${{ github.repository_owner }} #from github context
+            password: ${{ secrets.GITHUB_TOKEN }} # already automatically created for each workflow job. before each job, the token is created and expires when job finishes or after max 24h.

+repository secrets can be used only in the specific repo. are public to all user with access to repo. are accessible to all the jobs in the workflow. env secrets are specific to a particular env. can be used in workflows that run in dif env. can be made private. are accessible to jobs that run in the env. higher precedence than repo secrets. use if on the jobs to specify which branch will trigger the deployment to specific env. if: contains(github.ref, 'feature/') iar in prod if: github.ref == 'refs/heads/main'